Violent Crime Defense Attorney in Nashville

 Work with The Collins Law Firm, PLLC

 At The Collins Law Firm, PLLC, our legal team can work with you to investigate every aspect of your case.
 Our attorneys can leave no stone left unturned during their investigation.
 They can also help by finding witnesses and contacting credible experts to testify in your favor.
-If you are looking for a hard-hitting, tenacious, Nashville criminal defense attorney who can ensure you rights are protected, look no further than The Collins Law Firm, PLLC.
+If you are looking for a hard-hitting, tenacious, criminal defense attorney who can ensure you rights are protected, look no further than The Collins Law Firm, PLLC.
+We represent clients throughout Middle Tennessee, including Nashville and anywhere else in Davidson County, and Lewisburg.

-Get unparalleled criminal defense representation. – Schedule your first free consultation.
+Get unparalleled criminal defense representation. – Schedule your first case consultation.